matt-antone/Scorer/state_server/memory-bank/activeContext.md

 ## Current Focus

-The state server implementation is now complete with all core components implemented and tested.
-The focus is now on preparing for deployment and monitoring the system in production.
+- State server is production-ready at the feature level
+- All core tests pass, including new player management and concurrency tests
+- Focus is now on deployment, monitoring, and documentation

 ## Implementation Status